 All that I am left to do is to turn on my home theatre PC or DVD/Blueray player.
 But all this new automation comes at a cost, be it financial or it can be too complicated for the average consumer.
 But what happens when something goes wrong?
 Who can repair it all?

 One of my favorite purchases is our Homegear 100-inch automatic motorized projector screen.
 It has given us hundreds of hours of family fun movie nights.
-Its simple to operate and easy to set up.
+Its simple to operate, easy to set up, and easy to repair when things go wrong.

 Motorized projector screen failure symptoms.